runpod/docs/docs/serverless/endpoints/job-operations.md

 import TabItem from '@theme/TabItem';

 This page provides instructions on job operations using the Runpod Endpoint.
-You can invoke a job to run Endpoints the way you would interact with an API, get a status of a job, purge your job queue, and more with operations.
+You can invoke a job to run endpoints the way you would interact with an API, get a status of a job, purge your job queue, and more with operations.

 The following guide demonstrates how to use cURL to interact with an Endpoint.
-You can also use the following SDK to interact with Endpoints programmatically:
+You can also use the following SDK to interact with endpoints programmatically:

 - [Python SDK](/sdks/python/endpoints)